mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 ---

 ## [Bad Data Processing](@id DCSEBadDataTutorials)
 Besides the state estimation algorithm, one of the essential state estimation routines is the bad data processing, whose main task is to detect and identify measurement errors, and eliminate them if possible.
 This is usually done by processing the measurement residuals [[1, Ch.
-5]](@ref refrestestimate), and typically, the largest normalized residual test is used to identify bad data.
-The largest normalized residual test is performed after we obtained the solution of the state estimation in the repetitive process of identifying and eliminating bad data measurements one after another [[2]](@ref refrestestimate).
+5]](@ref DCSEReferenceTutorials), and typically, the largest normalized residual test is used to identify bad data.
+The largest normalized residual test is performed after we obtained the solution of the state estimation in the repetitive process of identifying and eliminating bad data measurements one after another [[2]](@ref DCSEReferenceTutorials).

 To illustrate this process, let us introduce a new measurement that contains an obvious outlier:
 ```@example DCSETutorial